Department of Finance

 Prerequisites: MGT 3003 and FIN 3013 or consent of instructor and approval of the Department Chair and the Dean of the College.

 Develop an understanding of the risk management process including risk identification, risk analysis, and risk measurement; investigate methods of risk mitigation techniques such as immunization, diversification, risk financing, risk control, hedging and insurance with applications.
 Generally offered: Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.

 FIN 4543.
 Credit Analysis.
 (3-0) 3 Credit Hours.

+Prerequisite: MGT 3003 and FIN 3013 or consent of instructor and approval of the Department Chair and the Dean of the College.
 The course will provide an introduction to credit analysis.
 Topics covered will include: financial statement analysis; identification of relevant factors affecting the economy, industry, and the firm; default risk measures and recovery rates; structure and documentation of debt contracts; and tools to mitigate default risk.
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course Fee: BISP $10; BTSI $15.41; LRB1 $15.41.

 FIN 4613.
 Introduction to International Finance.
 (3-0) 3 Credit Hours.